98-Anas/fawry_tasks/README.md

 3. /etc/hosts provides a valuable troubleshooting tool and temporary solution
 4. systemd-resolved configuration should be verified

-## Recommended Actions

-1. Add proper DNS records for internal.example.com to the internal DNS servers
-2. Consider implementing a local DNS caching resolver for better performance

 ![step_8](https://github.com/user-attachments/assets/2332e95d-3484-4d28-9d59-9a7c0a3c4775)

 ## Important Commands Used